Thertzlor/vscode-chss/README.md

 *  `chss.stylesheetLocation`:Path or glob pattern for your code stylesheet.
 *  `chss.realtimeCHSS`:Apply style updates in real-time while editing the .chss file.
 Disable to only apply styles to the project once the .chss file is saved.
 *  `chss.caseInsensitiveMatch`:Enable to make normal selectors such as `name` and `[*=name]` also match tokens named `Name` and `myName` respectively.
 Regex matches are however still controlled with the /i flag.
+*  `chss.debugView`:Shows a representation of the generated code DOM in a WebView when styles are applied.
+Note that the DOM is only generated for rules with combinators and certain pseudo-classes.

 ## Planned Features & Roadmap